Gabapentin for Dogs

 Gabapentin often becomes less effective over time.
 Your vet may recommend gradually increasing the dosage so that it continues to have the same effect.
-You should never increase the dose without talking to your vet first.

 You should always talk to your vet before giving your dog any medication that hasn’t been prescribed.

 Antacids taken orally can stop Gabapentin from being properly absorbed.
 For this reason, you shouldn’t give Gabapentin to your dog within two hours of antacids.

 Tips for Getting a Dog to Eat Gabapentin Pills

 Some dogs may resist eating a Gabapentin capsule.
 This can make it difficult to administer the correct dosage – especially if your dog needs to take the pills multiple times per day.
 Here are a few tips for getting your dog to eat a Gabapentin pill:

 Gabapentin can be taken with food, which makes feeding it to a dog much easier.
 You can try mixing the pill with your dog’s food.
 This isn’t as effective with dry kibble, so you might want to add some soft food.